How to Win Friends and Influence People

 Full audio: http://tal.fm/198

-How to Win Friends and Influence People.
-First published in 1936.
-When you read this thing, you can see why it is number one.
+"How To Win Friends and Influence People," first published in 1936-- you know, when you read this thing, you can see why it is number one.
 Dale Carnegie writes in this pepped up style.
-You don't think of the word "moxie" much anymore, but when you read this, it is typical.
-In preparation for writing this book, he read everything he could find on the subject.
-Then he lists all this stuff that he and his trained researcher read to figure out how the great leaders of all ages had dealt with people.
+You don't think of the word "moxie" much anymore, but when you read this it is typical.
+He writes, in preparation for writing this book he read everything he could find on the subject.
+And then he lists all the stuff that he and his trained researcher read to figure out how the great leaders of all ages had dealt with people.
 He says, "I recalled that we read over 100 biographies of Theodore Roosevelt alone.
 We were determined to spare no time, no expense, to discover every practical idea that anyone had ever used throughout the ages for winning friends and influencing people."

-Anyway, on page 61 of the edition that I have, Dale Carnegie tells one of the many, many stories he uses to illustrate the very main idea that underlies the whole book.
+Anyway on page 61 of the edition that I have, Dale Carnegie tells one of the many, many stories he uses to illustrate the very main idea that underlies the whole book.
 He says, "I often went fishing up in Maine during the summer.
-Personally, I am very fond of strawberries and cream, but I have found that for some strange reason, fish prefer worms.
-So when I went fishing, I didn't think about what I wanted, I thought about what they wanted.
-I didn't bait the hook with strawberries and cream, rather I dangled a worm or a grasshopper in front of the fish and said, wouldn't you like to have that?
+Personally, I am very fond of strawberries and cream, but I have found that for some strange reason fish prefer worms.
+So when I went fishing, I didn't think about what I wanted.
+I thought about what they wanted.
+I didn't bait the hook with strawberries and cream.
+Rather, I dangled a worm or a grasshopper in front of the fish and said, wouldn't you like to have that?
 Why not use the same common sense when fishing for people?"

-So my father went onto make this speech basically, about how now that I was getting older-- I was 11 years old-- that it was time for me to kind of get social skills that he assumed I didn't have.
+So my father went on to make this speech, basically, about how, now that I was getting older-- I was 11 years old-- that it was time for me to kind of get social skills that he assumed I didn't have.

-Yeah, I was wondering about that one in particular.
-If as an 11 year old you tried to employ that one.
+Yeah, I was wondering about that one in particular, if, as an 11-year-old, you tried to employ that one.

-More proof to take to your dad?
+More proof to take to you dad.

 Yes, I needed a tangible thing to show my father that I had become popular and was winning friends and influencing people.

 One of the things I hadn't banked on was that, as class president, I actually had to do something.
 I was so not into this.
 I was just hating it, because I just wanted to get back to my life with my friends.
 Well, the teacher was dissatisfied, and the students were dissatisfied.
-And the teacher suddenly decided, well, you know what?
-And she got up and she said, there is a process in our political system in this country called impeachment.
-And she looked out and she said, how does everyone feel about our class president Paul?
+And the teacher suddenly decided-- well, you know what?
+And she got up, and she said there's a process in our political system in this country called impeachment.
+And she looked out, and she said, how does everyone feel about our class president, Paul?

 What would he say to his father?
 The whole experience with Dale Carnegie actually left Paul with fewer friends and less influence over people.
-It was confusing, all the ideas the book put into his head.
+It was confusing, all the ideas that the book put into his head.

-You know what's so interesting about that is that the book made you act in a way which was completely phony and calculating.
-And so then the thought entered your head, maybe everybody else is acting phony and calculating as well.
+You know what's so interesting about that is that the book made you act in a way which was completely phony and calculating, and so then the thought entered your head maybe everybody else is acting phony and calculating as well.

-Yeah.
-It was almost like I had been given this sort of handbook to the human mind that I didn't want.
+Yeah, it was almost like I had been given this sort of handbook to the human mind that I didn't want.

 Hello, from WBEZ Chicago, it's "This American Life."
 I'm Ira Glass.
-Today on our program, How to Win Friends and Influence People.
-Stories of people climbing to be number one.
-How do they do it?
-What is the fundamental difference between us and them?
-We answer that question today in four simple lessons that will change your life forever.
-Or possibly won't.
+Today on our program, "How to Win Friends and Influence People."
+Stories of people climbing to be number one-- how do they do it?
+What is the fundamental difference between them and everybody else?
+We answer that question today in four simple lessons that will change your life forever-- or possibly won't.

 Act One.
 To Make A Friend, Be A Friend.